 Cayenne stimulates the brain to secrete endorphins and improves circulation by preventing blood platelet aggregation.
 It helps to relieve pain, not only due to the endorphin release it stimulates but also when used topically (always in diluted form) by helping to block the transmission of substance P, a neuropeptide that transports pain messages to the brain.
 It also opens congested nasal passages.

-Topically, cayenne is very effective as a styptic for bleeding wounds.
+Topically, cayenne is very useful as a styptic for bleeding wounds.
 It (capsaicin) is a common ingredient in lotions and creams designed to relieve pain in arthritic joints, sprains, shingles, and bruises.
 Cayenne can also be prepared as a gargle to relieve a sore throat.

 Tabasco pepper, African pepper, Aji Dulce, Bird Pepper, Capsicum, Chabai Achong, Chile, Chillies, Filfil, Filfil Darah, Hungarian Pepper, Kirmizi Biber, La Chiao, Mexican Chili, Paprika, Peppers, Piment De Cayenne, Piment Doux, Pimiento, Red Pepper, Sakaipilo, Sili Biberi, Sweet Pepper